 35 A remotely created check, also commonly referred to as a "demand draft," "bank check," or "bank draft," is defined by Regulation CC (Availability of Funds and Collection of Checks), 12 CFR 229.2(fff), as "a check that is not created by the paying bank and that does not bear a signature applied, or purported to be applied, by the person on whose account the check is drawn."
-Thus, checks generated by an account holder's bank on the request of the account holder through the bank's bill pay service are not remotely created checks, signature, the remotely created check bears a statement indicating that the account holder authorized the check or that the "signature is on file."
-36 Any merchant who obtains a consumer's bank routing and account number can print a remotely created check with the proper equipment or the help of a thirdparty payment processor, and deposit it into its bank account for collection.37 Thus, remotely created checks are more susceptible to fraud than paper checks.
+Thus, checks generated by an account holder's bank on the request of the account holder through the bank's bill pay service are not remotely created checks, despite the absence of the account holder's signature.